Swainson's hawk: Status and conservation

 Swainson's hawk has suffered population declines since the first half of the twentieth century and was Blue-listed in the United States from 1972 to 1982.
 It has since been placed on the National Audubon's List of Special Concern in 1986.
 It is now listed by the United States Fish and Wildlife Service as a Category 3C candidate.
 Swainson's hawk was removed from the active federal list because it was found to be more abundant than previously thought; it is not considered a threatened species by the IUCN.
 It remains listed as a threatened species by the California Department of Fish and Game as it has been since 1983.

+In California, Swainson's hawk has been an important species for conservation planning in the Central Valley.
+The largest populations are found in Yolo, Solano, Sacramento, and San Joaquin counties.
+These hawks rely heavily on riparian woodlands for nesting and on nearby Grasslands and Alfalfa fields for foraging.
+Studies in the Natomas Basin found that hawks traveled up to 10 km from nests, with home ranges averaging 87–172 km².
+They showed strong positive associations with grasslands and alfalfa.
+However, Orchards and vineyards were used far less frequently.

 A major cause of Swainson's hawk population decline was pesticide use in its wintering grounds of Argentina.
 Farmers there were using pesticides (DDT and monocrotophos) to control grasshopper and locust infestations, and Swainson's hawks were ingesting these pesticides in several different ways, but mainly by gorging themselves on the insects as they lay dying.
 The U.S. has worked with Argentine farmers to resolve this problem.

 Swainson's hawk has adapted well to grazing and pastureland and seems to be holding its own over much of its breeding range, from northern Mexico to the southern parts of the prairie provinces.
 However, far western populations, like that of Oregon, and southern California, have drastically declined, often due to habitat loss or incompatible agricultural practices.
 A possible reason for declines in parts of its range may be agriculturally motivated reductions in populations of both ground squirrels and grasshoppers, major seasonal foods.

 Although often nesting close to human activity, some Swainson's hawks are very easily disturbed at the nest and often desert, especially early in the season.
 The bird is often quite tame and an easy target for shooters traveling isolated prairie roads.
 The species may also be affected in ways yet to be understood by some insecticides and herbicides, including those used on its wintering grounds.

-Observing Swainson's hawk

-One of the best places to view the hawk is in the Snake River Birds of Prey National Conservation Area (NCA) in Idaho.
-Birds in the NCA are most frequently sighted in mid March, May, and June, in the early morning and evening when they are actively hunting.
-In April, Swanson's hawks engage in more sedentary breeding and egg-guarding, and are thus more difficult to spot.
-In July, rising canyon temperatures make prey scarce, so many birds of prey migrate away.
+Based on the Regional Habitat Conservation Plans, including those for the Natomas Basin, Yuba–Sutter region, and Yolo County, the species has been monitored annually.
+Between 2001 and 2013, surveys in the Natomas Basin reported 43–65 nesting territories each year, although with stable or slightly increasing trends.
+Reproductive success averaged about one fledgling per pair per year, suggesting that conservation measures have helped maintain local populations in California.